8 taken to hospitals after fumes on aircraft in Las Vegas

 She says one passenger, six aircraft crew members and one medical responder went to hospitals.

-Dombrowski says the smell aboard the Airbus A321 aircraft was said to resemble oil.
+Dombrowski says the medic’s health issue was not believed to be related to the smell aboard the Airbus A321 aircraft, which he said resembled oil.

 Dombrowski acknowledged a Spirit flight from Las Vegas to Tampa, Florida, diverted Sunday to Dallas-Fort Worth International Airport.
-He says it was due to a sick passenger.
+He says it was because of a sick passenger.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.